cal-poly-dxhub/eCR-semantic-interoperability/README.md

 - **Document Chunking:** Splits the new document and creates embeddings.
 - **Similarity Matching:** For each chunk, finds the most similar reference chunk.
 - **Additive Scoring:** Calculates additional similarity scores across multiple categories to provide a more comprehensive view of the document's content classification.
-- **Information Extraction:** Uses Claude AI to extract key clinical details from each section.
+- **Information Extraction:** Uses Amazon Nova AI to extract key clinical details from each section.
 - **Output Generation:** Produces a structured XML file with the findings, primary and additive similarity scores.

 ### Terminal Output Example